-It’s a place of extremes.
-The people and what they wear are no exception.
-From normal girls in bikinis to plastic fantastic wearing high heels and jewellry… on the beach.
+Mykonos is a place of extremes.
+The sun is hot, the wind and nights are cool.
+Local boutiques and souvenir stores sit alongside Louis Vuitton and Chanel shops.
+Some beaches are empty and quiet while others are throwing the party of your life.
 If you’re wondering how the hell you pack for such a place, I’ve made you a checklist to help.

-Always bring sunscreen, don’t wait to buy it at your destination.
-Prices are often higher and supply isn’t always great.
-I cannot stress enough how important it is to protect your skin from the sun!
-You should wear at least 30 SPF for your body and face and always apply at least 20 minutes before exposure.
+Always protect your skin from the sun!
+It’s usually better to bring sunscreen along than wait to buy it at your destination, since prices are often higher and supply isn’t always great.
+I recommend at least 30 SPF for your body and face and to apply at least 20 minutes before exposure.
 Hats are a necessity if you plan on taking a boat trip, walking around or making a fashion statement.
 The same goes for sunglasses, obviously.

 #3 Camera, GoPro, Selfie-stick

 Mykonos is beautiful.
 Clear blue waters, bays and beaches, white-washed houses, iconic windmills, boutiques, more than 300 churches, stone-paved streets… It’s definitely a great place to take photos and blast them all over Instagram.